 As a transportation professional, you know that maintaining your skills is critical to your professional development and career success.
 ITE is committed to providing you with the educational offerings necessary so you can perform your job most effectively and keep our streets moving.

-We try to provide you with the latest in transportation engineering by offering several avenues for your professional development and education.
+We try to provide you with the latest trends as well as the tools and skills you need as a transportation professional by offering several avenues for your professional development and education.